josephvano/kube/README.md

 # Local Cluster Installation
-After getting all the nodes up and running, you must install the container (Docker) runtime and kubeadm tools on each node.
+After getting all the nodes up and running, you must install the container (Docker) runtime and kubernetes tools on each node.

+Follow these next two sections to get Docker and Kubernetes installed on each of the nodes.

 ## Docker Installation
 This references a lot from the official site for [installing docker on CentOS 7](https://docs.docker.com/install/linux/docker-ce/centos/#install-using-the-repository)